SixArm/sixarm-macos-setup/README.md

 * Typical users: you can pick and choose from our complete list of <a href="notes/system_preferences.md">System Preferences</a>

-* Advanced users: you can run our <a href="bin/defaults-write-our-favorites.sh">defaults script</a>.
+* Advanced users: you can run our script for <a href="https://github.com/sixarm/mac-defaults">mac-defaults</a>.

 ## Applications